CLARIAH/awesome-humanities-ontologies/CONTRIBUTING.md

 ## Pull requests

-To submit a changed version of the lits with your own additions, we suggest you:
+To submit a changed version of the list with your own additions, we suggest you:

 - Fork this repository in your own workspace
 - Commit/push your changes in that fork